WORLD CUP 2026

 The engine runs two signal agents on every Polymarket question above a volume threshold.

 Agent A — Kalshi Cross-Reference.
 Kalshi and Polymarket frequently list the same underlying question.
 When they do, the two prices represent two independent crowd estimates of the same event.
 Agent A takes the Kalshi price as a probability signal, then weights that signal by volume: the more money that's behind the Kalshi price relative to the Polymarket volume, the more weight the signal gets.
 A Kalshi market with ten times the volume of its Polymarket counterpart carries near-maximum confidence.
 A thin Kalshi market carries minimal weight but still contributes.
+Before any of this happens, the engine confirms the two markets actually resolve on the same event and criterion — a title match alone isn't enough, so "same name, different event" pairs are discarded rather than compared.

 Agent B — Claude NLP.
 When there's no Kalshi match, Agent A goes silent.
 Agent B never does.
-It sends the market question to Claude Haiku and asks for an independent probability estimate with a calibrated confidence weight.
+It sends the market question to Claude (Sonnet) and asks for an independent probability estimate with a calibrated confidence weight.
 Claude isn't guessing randomly — it's drawing on base rates, historical context, and what it knows about the event.
 It's capped at 50% confidence weight, so it can't dominate the output on its own.
 It's a check, not a verdict.

 The Bayesian Math